-✨🎤 The CyberCup Show returns on 22 January 2026!
+✨🎤 The CyberCup Show returns on 13 February 2026!

 Crédit Agricole Group: Over 10,000 engaged users with the SaaS platform Brain Security

-The stakes of a group initiative
+The Stakes of a Group-Wide Initiative

-Organisational requirements
+Organisational Requirements

-• Short time-to-market: launch in less than 2 months
+• Short Time-to-Market: Launch in less than 2 months

-Regulatory and business constraints
+Regulatory and Business Constraints

 • Traceability and auditability of awareness actions